felleg/MarioNintendo-Complete-Works/README.md

 Cities of the Future (Infected mushrooms, milla remix) Diablosis Naga
 Dwelling of Doom (Shnabubula)
-Goodbye Yellow Brick Road (This filE from 2008 is completely lost) Magnum (xKore)
+Goodbye Yellow Brick Road (This file from 2008 is completely lost) Magnum (xKore)
 Manxome (Ryan Iyengar)
 naTivefAce (playable in Dragons Fury engine, mostly stepped by Razor though)